Modinat1/react-native-todyapp/README.md

 # Challenges

 - DummyJSON api does not align with the figma UI design
-- I could not get the todos I created, because of that, hence the getting of todos with the color theme could not take effect
+- I could not get the todos I created, hence the getting of todos with the color theme could not take effect
-- I could only get sample todos from the api, not the ones created from the todo apo frontend
+- I could only get sample todos from the api, not the ones created from the todo app frontend itself

+# User Login Details

+some user details that cne be use to logging

+1. username: emilys
+   password: emilyspass

+2. username: michaelw
+   password: michaelwpass